Mail service - BlueCat Integrity - 9.5.0

 9.5.0

-Note: This section describes how to configure the SMTP host, sender address, and optional username and password.
+Note: This section describes how to configure the SMTP host, sender address, optional username and password, and enable/disable TLS encryption.
 To start the email notification service and subscribe to events, set up a notification group as detailed in Managing notification groups.
 The email address associated with the user in the notification group is the mail service destination address.
 To configure user accounts, refer to Managing Address Manager users.

 Users can view current mail settings and modify them as needed.
 To view current mail settings, enter show mail from Main Session mode, or enter mail service configuration mode with configure mail, then enter show.